ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.

-This base data model is technology-agnostic (that is, valid for IP/MPLS, optical, and microwave networks in particular) and can be augmented to include required technology-specific inventory details together with specific hardware or software component's attributes.
+This base data model is application- and technology-agnostic (that is, valid for IP/MPLS, optical, and microwave networks in particular) and can be augmented to include required application- and technology-specific inventory details together with specific hardware or software component's attributes.

 The YANG data model defined in the document is scoped to cover the common requirements for both hardware and software (but with base functions) use cases for Network Inventory.